mhoward91/flask-rest-api/README.md

 ## Description

-This intention of this project is to expand my knowledge of RESTful API development using Flask.
+The intention of this project is to expand my knowledge of RESTful API development using Flask.
 The endpoints provide the ability for users to retrieve and modify a database of household items for sale.
 Each item has a `name` and a `price`.
 Initially, the database is an in-memory python list (which is lost everytime the program restarts), but will develop to become a SQLite database, through the use of the SQLAlchemy toolkit.

 The current code, which uses an in-memory database can be found [here](https://github.com/mhoward91/flask-rest-api/tree/master/in-memory).
 All methods are comprehensively tested using [Postman](https://www.postman.com/).